arjunmehta/node-georedis/README.md

 ## Advanced Usage

-### Specify a Redis Client instance/Set Name
+### Initializing with Options

-You can initialize `geo-proximity` with a specific redis client instance as well as specify a zSet name to use when storing/querying locations.
+You can initialize `geo-proximity` with a specific redis client instance, but you can also specify a ZSET name to use when storing/querying locations instead of the default `geo:locations`.
 You may also enable an experimental caching feature that should help with performance, but will use additional memory.

 ```javascript
 var redis = require('redis'),